-Look for channels or means of air flow, no one likes a sweaty rear end
+Look for channels or means of air flow

 The width and shape of your handlebar can make a difference so what to do if you fall in love with an ebike but the one that comes with it isn't quite right?
 Change it.

 Handlebars come in lots of different styles ranging from stylized ultra-comfort ones custom-made for the ebike (like the Moustache Lundi ones pictured above) to straight, narrow sporty ones and anything in between.
 It just depends on the ride position you want.

 Ask us about our range of handlebars if you wish to change.

 One of the easiest and most effective adjustments you can make if you want to raise or lower your handlebars.
 Changing a stem is also a simple way to make your reach longer or shorter.